British University Vietnam: Student life

 BUV students can enjoy international exchanges, transfers, short-term studies, and progression studies organised and managed by the International Office (IO).
-IO continuously organises discounts, home tuition offers, scholarships, and language requirements exemptions with a partner universities network from the UK, Australia, New Zealand, Germany, France, etc.
+IO continuously organises discounts, home tuition offers, scholarships, and language requirements exemptions with a partner universities network from the UK, Australia, New Zealand, Germany, France, etc. For the UK, many of which are member of the Russell Group, including the University of Bristol, University of Southampton, University of Exeter, University of York, University of Sheffield, University of Liverpool.